pavitsingh87/ECommProjectGroup2/README.md

 ## 1. Description

-Hockey Shockey is excited to invite proposals for the development of a state-of-the-art e-commerce website dedicated to selling premium hockey clothings and accessories.
-The goal of this project is to create a user-friendly online platform that caters to the needs of hockey enthusiasts, providing them with a seamless shopping experience for a wide range of high-quality hockey clothings and accessories.
-The project is to develop HockeyShockey, your premier destination for all things hockey!
-Step into the thrilling world of the fastest sport on ice with our one-stop ecommerce platform.
-HockeyShockey is more than just a store; it's an immersive experience designed for passionate hockey enthusiasts.
-Whether you're a seasoned player or a die-hard fan, we bring you a curated collection of high-quality jerseys, and accessories that embody the spirit of the game.
+HockeyShockey, your ultimate destination for all things related to the exhilarating sport of hockey!
+This project aims to bring to life an ecommerce platform that goes beyond being just a store; it aspires to be an immersive experience tailored for passionate hockey enthusiasts.
+Whether you're a seasoned player or a devoted fan, HockeyShockey is committed to providing you with a thoughtfully curated collection featuring high-quality jerseys and accessories that truly capture the essence and spirit of the game.
+Join us as we embark on this exciting venture to create a digital space where the excitement of hockey comes to life!

 ## 2. Target audiences